Skip to main content

 Assocham says Gujarat investment declined 54.5% amid Vibrant claims of Rs 25 lakh crore worth proposals

-An analysis put out by one of India’s top corporate bodies, the Associated Chamber of Commerce and Industry (Assocham), has revealed that Gujarat’s industrial investment proposals on year-on-year basis have declined by a whopping 54.5%.
+An analysis put out by one of India’s top corporate bodies, the Associated Chamber of Commerce and Industry (Assocham), has sought to reveal that Gujarat’s industrial investment proposals on year-on-year basis have declined by a whopping 54.5%.
 The analysis is considered significant, as it seeks to indirectly contrast what happened at the Vibrant Gujarat business summit, where a claim was made that the state had attracted a whopping Rs 25 lakh crore worth of investment proposals, highest ever.

 As against Rs 25 lakh crore, Assocham analysis said, during January-September 2014 Gujarat received just about Rs 31,788 crore worth of investment.
 This is, it added, as against more than double as much -- Rs 69,847 crore – investment received during January-September 2013.